How to Spot Fake Clinics

 REPORT A FAKE CLINIC

-If you or someone you know has been the victim of a fake clinic, you can report it by calling 311 or through the Department of Consumer Affairs (DCA) here.
+If you or someone you know has been the victim of a fake clinic, you can report it by calling 311 or through the Department of Consumer and Worker Protection here.
 Reports of violation will help others avoid the same trap and can possibly lead to the closure of the facility.